Skip to main content

 Start the light node with a connection to a validator node's gRPC endpoint (which is usually exposed on port 9090):

-NOTE: In order for access to the ability to get/submit state-related information, such as the ability to submit PayForBlob transactions, or query for the node's account balance, a gRPC endpoint of a validator (core) node must be passed as directed below.
-For gateway, the default IP Address is localhost and the default port is 26659.
+In order for access to the ability to get and submit state-related information, such as the ability to submit PayForBlobs transactions, or query for the node's account balance, a gRPC endpoint of a validator (core) node must be passed as directed below.

-For example, your command might look something like this:
+For example, your command might look something like this for Mocha:

 Keys and wallets

-You can create your key for your node by running the following command with the cel-key utility:
+You can create your key for your node by running the following command with the cel-key utility in the celestia-node directory:

 You can start your light node with the key created above by running the following command: